 Shanae Wrap - FREE easy rectangle shawl pattern

-One Skein Shawl Pattern- Shanae Wrap
+One Skein Crochet Shawl Pattern- Shanae Wrap

 The one skein crochet shawl pattern you must have in your closet!
+A one-skein crochet shawl pattern refers to a crochet pattern that you can complete with just one skein, or bundle, of yarn.

 It’s a great privilege to have Bernadine here on the blog with her one skein shawl pattern, the Shanae wrap!
 She is the talented designer behind Menmyhook.